 Can I switch if I am in arrears with my current electricity or gas account?

 Yes.
-However, your new provider will know if there are arrears on your electricity or gas account through the “debt flagging” system which was introduced by the Commission for Energy Regulation.
+However, your new provider will know if there are arrears on your electricity or gas account through the “debt flagging” system which was introduced by the Commission for the Regulation of Utilities.

 Do I have to pay a deposit?

 Some providers may charge a deposit.
 This is usually repaid if you meet the terms and conditions in relation to paying your bills or when you close your account.
 Check the terms and conditions of each supplier to see if a deposit is required and when it will be paid back to you.

 If I agreed to switch provider at my doorstep and have changed my mind, what can I do?